- October 5, 1941 - September 18, 2011

 “Denise, Leann, Dennis and Deanna and family,

 Your mom was an amazing woman.
-I have memories of both your mom and dad, when I was younger they...Read More »
+I have memories of both your mom and dad, when I was younger they were...Read More »

 24 of 33 | Posted by: Judy Maguire